silphid/jen/README.md

 ## Go template language

-Jen leverages the Go templating engine described [here](https://golang.org/pkg/text/template/).
-It also augments Go's built-in functions with the [sprig](https://masterminds.github.io/sprig/) set of very helpful functions.
+Jen leverages the Go templating engine described [here](https://golang.org/pkg/text/template/) and augments its built-in functions with the very helpful [sprig](https://masterminds.github.io/sprig/) function library.

-Those template expressions can be used in templates, user prompts and file and directory names, as described in the following sections.
+Those template expressions can be used in templates, user prompts, and file/directory names, as described in following sections.

 ## Activating/deactivating rendering

-By default all files in a template are copied as is, without rendering their content as templates.
+By default, all files in a template are copied as is, without rendering their content as templates.
-Template rendering can however be activated or deactivate selectively on a per-file or per-directory basis, by appending a `.tmpl` or `.notmpl` extension to file and directory names.
+Template rendering can however be activated or deactivate selectively on a per-file/directory basis, by appending a `.tmpl` or `.notmpl` extension to file/directory names.
 Applying those extensions to a directory affects all child files recursively, unless overriden down the tree.

-Note that the `.tmpl` and `.notmpl` extensions are automatically stripped away from target file and directory names.
+Note that the `.tmpl` and `.notmpl` extensions are automatically stripped away from target file/ directory names.

-To override the no templating default, you can simply append a `.tmpl` extension to the directory name passed to the `render` step:
+To override the no templating default, you can simply append a `.tmpl` extension to the name of the root directory passed to the `render` step, ie:

 ```yaml
 - render: ./src.tmpl